 4 Ways to Recover Deleted Photos and Videos from an iPhone

-Note: Methods 2 and 4 will work with any iPhone using iOS, including the iPhone 4, 5, 5S, 6, and 6S.
-The first method requires iOS 8 or later, and the iCloud recovery feature wasn't added until the iPhone 3GS and iOS 5 but will work with all the latest models.
+Note: Method #2 and #4 work with any iPhones including iPhone 4, 5, 5S, 6, 6+, 6S, and 7.
+The first method requires your iPhone to be with iOS 8 or later, and the iCloud recovery feature wasn't added until the iPhone 3GS and iOS 5 but will work with all the latest models.

 - Step 1.
 Tap Photos from the home screen.

 - Step 2.
-Select Albums at the bottom (if it's not highlighted already).
+Then tap Albums tab at the bottom.

 - Step 3.
-Navigate to the album called "Recently Deleted".
+Find the folder with a trash icon called "Recently Deleted."

-- Step 4: Tap the photo(s) that you didn't want to delete and click "Recover".
+- Step 4: Tap the photo(s) that you want back and click "Recover."

 If you often plug your iPhone into your computer to use iTunes, you may have a backup right inside iTunes.
 This method only works if you've actually created a backup before you lost those photos, but will work even if you dropped your iPhone into water and lost everything (or an equivalent disaster).
 If your iPhone was beyond repair, you'll want to follow these steps with a replacement iPhone.
 Here's how.